 Its most attention-grabbing exhibit is probably this giant burger by artist James Dive, but there are 13 other sculptures dotted around the island that blend in a little more naturally with their surroundings.

 The Granite Island Sculpture Trail is around 2.5km long.
 It’s free to enter and open whenever the island is.

-There’s a longer post on it here if you want to see exactly what else you might find. on the trail, or the rest of the island itself.
+Read more to see exactly what else you might find on the Granite Island Sculpture Trail, or the rest of the island itself.
 Granite Island and Victor Harbour have enough to do to easily make a visit here a whole day out from Adelaide.

 How to get to Granite Island from Adelaide: It’s an easy 90-minute drive or if you want to use public transport, you can get to Victor Harbor/Granite Island by a mix of bus and train from Adelaide.
 You get the train to Seaford and then get a bus to Victor Harbor.

 If you want to try this, I’d suggest going to one of the Visitor Information Centres or the Adelaide Metro Info Centre on Currie Street (it’s not open on a Sunday) to get the timetables.
 I really wasn’t confident I had found the best advice on timings or pricing online when I was researching it before our trip.

 5. Swim with Tuna at Oceanic Victor